Introduction

 show_silhouette(model)

-The silhouette diagrams are plotted for the number of clusters specified as 2, 3, and 4, respectively.
-The red dashed line represents the average silhouette coefficient.
+I plotted silhouette diagrams when the number of clusters was specified as 2, 3, and 4, respectively.
+The red dashed line represents the average value of the silhouette coefficients.

-If the clusters are properly separated, the “thickness” of the silhouettes in each cluster tends to be close to even.
+If the clusters are properly separated, the “thickness” of the silhouette for each cluster tends to be nearly uniform.

-As described above, implementing the k-means method is easy in scikit-learn.
+As described above, implementation of the k-means method can be easily performed in scikit-learn.

-There are also the x-means and g-means methods, which allow clustering without providing the number of clusters to be classified in advance.
+Note that there are also methods called x-means and g-means that can perform clustering without providing the number of clusters in advance.